kubermatic/kubeone/examples/terraform/vmware-cloud-director/README.md

 ## Setup

 In this setup, we assume that a dedicated org VDC has been created.
 It's connected to an external network using an edge gateway.
-Moreever, for exposing the Kubernetes API server, we need a public IP address and load balancer should be enabled at the edge gateway.
+NSX-V is enabled in the infrastructure since the sample configs only support NSX-V, for now.

+The kube-apiserver will be assigned the private IP address of the first control plane VM.

 ## Requirements